native-api/cpython/Doc/library/tkinter.rst

   inter-thread communication APIs and waiting for result.
 As a consequence:

   * To make any calls from outside the interpreter thread, :func:`Tk.mainloop` must be running in the interpreter thread.
-If it isn't, :class:`RuntimeError` is raised.
+If it isn't, :exc:`RuntimeError` is raised.

   * A few select functions can only be run in the interpreter thread.
     These are the functions that implement the event loop -- :func:`Tk.mainloop`, :func:`Tk.dooneevent`, :func:`Tk.update`, :func:`Tk.update_idletasks` --
-    and :func:`Tk.loadTk` and :func:`Tk.destroy` that initialize and finalize Tk.
+    and :func:`Tk.loadtk` and :func:`Tk.destroy` that initialize and finalize Tk.

 * For non-threaded Tcl, threads effectively don't exist.
 So, any Tkinter call is carried out in the calling thread, whatever it happens to be (see